f00b4r0/tic2json/README.md

 Will only log `EAST`, `IRMS1`, `URMS1`, `SINSTS`, `SMAXSN` and `UMOY1`, tagged with `PRM` (the meter's ID), at the timestamp provided by the meter.

+Note: the 'xpath_json' format parser may be an even better choice than `json_v2`.
+Setup is left as an exercise for the reader.

 Note: 'socket_listener' expects _exactly_ 1 JSON object per UDP packet (decoding of data is done on a per-packet basis), hence the need to send each line individually with `nc`.
 Another alternative is to use the script provided in `tools/ticprocess.py`.